 If you don’t know where you stand, for example, in terms of your beliefs, it’s tough to fit in anywhere because no matter what happens, you do not have a moral compass to utilize to figure out how you feel about a certain situation.

 For example, if you are surrounded by friends from your high school days who are all on their own journey and you aren’t sure of your own, or even of what you believe would be a great way to live.

-You may feel like the way you are now has changed and does not fit in with others’ views of life.
+You may feel like the way you are now has changed and you’re not fitting in with others and their views about life.